Blog AnyWho Remove Listing: The Opt-Out Process in 5 Steps

 Step 2: Find and save your profile URL

-If your result exists in AnyWho’s public data tools, open your profile by clicking View Details on the top right of the search result.
+If AnyWho’s public data tools return a match, open your profile.
+Click View Details in the top right corner of the search result.

-Then, copy the URL and save it to a document on your computer.
-You’ll need it in a couple of steps.
+Copy the URL and save it somewhere on your computer.
+You’ll need it in a later step.

 Step 3: Navigate to the removal page to begin the opt-out process

-Go back to the AnyWho homepage and scroll down to the footer.
-Click the Do Not Sell My Info link.
+Return to the AnyWho homepage and scroll to the footer.
+Click Do Not Sell My Info to open the public data tools section in a new tab.

 Step 4: Fill out the removal form

-Enter the URL of your AnyWho profile, along with your email address.
-Click the captcha box, then click the Opt Out button.
+Enter the URL of your AnyWho profile and your email address.
+Check the verification box, then click Opt Out to submit the request.

 Step 5: Confirm your request

-If you don’t want to remove your information from data brokers and people search sites, you have another option for protecting your digital reputation.
+If you’d rather not remove your information from data brokers and people search sites, you have another option.
+You can protect your digital reputation instead.

-By proactively managing your digital footprint, you can shape your online appearance and safeguard your reputation.
+Managing your digital footprint this way helps you shape your online image and protect your reputation.

-The way you’re perceived online matters, and a poor online reputation can damage your personal life and your professional opportunities.
-Contact us at (844) 458-6735 for more information.
+How others perceive you online matters.
+A poor online reputation can hurt both your personal life and your career.
+Contact us for more information.

 What Are the Potential Risks of Having a Listing on AnyWho and Other Data Brokers?

-These risks underscore the importance of assessing the potential dangers of maintaining a profile on AnyWho and with other data brokers.
+These risks make it worth evaluating the dangers of keeping a profile on AnyWho and similar sites.

 Risk 1: Identity Theft

-Identity thieves often target online data brokers like AnyWho as a source of valuable personal data.
-Once they obtain this information, they can open fraudulent accounts, make unauthorized purchases, or even commit crimes in the victim’s name.
-Misusing personal information can have lasting consequences on a person’s financial stability, credit score, and overall sense of security.
+Identity thieves often target data brokers like AnyWho as a source of personal data.
+Once they have this information, they can open fraudulent accounts, make unauthorized purchases, or even commit crimes using your name.
+This kind of misuse can damage your financial stability, credit score, and overall sense of security.

 Risk 2: Harassment or Stalking

-Another risk associated with AnyWho.com listings and other data brokers is the possibility of harassment or stalking.
-An individual’s contact details can be exploited for unwelcome and invasive purposes.
+AnyWho.com listings and other data broker profiles also carry the risk of harassment or stalking.
+Someone can misuse your contact details for unwanted and invasive purposes.

 Risk 3: Privacy Concerns

-Listing personal information on AnyWho and other data brokers raises privacy concerns.
-Sensitive data can be accessed by unauthorized individuals, potentially leading to privacy breaches and unwanted exposure.
+Listing your personal information on AnyWho and other data brokers raises real privacy concerns.
+Unauthorized individuals can access sensitive data, leading to breaches and unintended exposure.

 How Can You Protect Your Information on People Search Sites?